Parole termination resources

 Get the flyer

-Know your rights (if ICE visits your home, workplace, and other scenarios)Court Appointed Special Advocates
+Know your rights (if ICE visits your home, workplace, and other scenarios)CASA

 Share this booklet with the person you’re supporting to help them understand their rights and plan ahead.
 Available in English, French, and Spanish.